felifluid/bachelorarbeit/thesis/chapters/topovis-refinement.typ

 A possible solution to this is presented in @fig:artifacts:sparse:regular up top.
 Instead of relying on delaunay triangulation, a custom _regular_ triangle grid is used.
-To achieve this, triangulation must be done in the equidistant hamada coordinates instead.
+To achieve this, triangulation must be done in the equidistant Hamada coordinates instead.
 The poloidal coordinates $R(psi,s)$ and $Z(psi,s)$ are exported by GKW as flattened arrays.
 As both coordinates are defined through the discrete hamada grid, they can also written as $R_(i j)$ and $Z_(i j)$, with $i,j$ being the indices of $psi$ and $s$ respectively.
 Therefore, every distinct poloidal point ${R_(i j), Z_(i j)}$ can be represented in the regular hamada coordinates $(psi_i,s_j)$ instead.